Virtual Campus Tour

 We strongly recommend that students apply for Carpenter Complex housing because it is the only on-campus dormitory that offers extended stay, (i.e. open during fall break, spring break, holidays, etc.) If you choose to stay in a different facility, you will be kicked out of the dorms during any official school holidays or breaks.
 Please go here for a virtual tour of the Carpenter Complex Housing Facility.

 All students are responsible for paying their student housing fees.
-Full payment for your room is due at the time of arrival and can be paid in person, electronically on your MyMemphis account, or via fax.
+Full payment for your room is due at the time of arrival and can be paid in online, in person or via fax.
 Please visit the UofM Bursar's office website for more information regarding payment method.
 If you cannot pay your rent in full for the semester, you need to ask the Bursar to put you on an "installment plan."
 This will allow you to pay your rent over time.
 There is a charge for this plan.
-For more information please see: memphis.edu/bursar/fees/installment.php.
+For information about payment plans please visit memphis.edu/bursar/fees/installment.php.
 Please check with your credit card company prior to coming to the US to make sure you can make a payment for the entire sum of your housing.

 - Academic/Professional Religious